 For Immediate Release

-OAKLAND, CA — June 22, 2021 — Hit hardest with COVID-19 Deaths in East Oakland, the epicenter of the deadly scourge of the Coronavirus pandemic, The Unity Council, La Clinica de La Raza and UCSF have fought together to stop the virus with testing and COVID-19 prevention protocol.
-Now armed with a vaccine, the groups’ have a more effective way to prevent death with a series of events to administer vaccines with the “Por mi, Por ti, Por Fruitvale / For me, for you, for Fruitvale” outreach multi- media campaign that includes public service announcements, please click on toolkit here.
+OAKLAND, CA — July 27, 2021 — COVID-19 is a leading cause of death in the U.S., and as the Delta variant is spreading, vaccine outreach targets the Fruitvale District, the epicenter of the virus disproportionately impacting Latinos and Blacks.
+The Unity Council, La Clinica de La Raza and UCSF have fought to stop the virus with testing and COVID-19 prevention protocol.
+Now, armed with a vaccine, the groups have a more effective way to prevent death with a series of events to administer vaccines with the “Por mi, Por ti, Por Fruitvale / For me, for you, for Fruitvale” outreach that includes UCSF community ambassadors that serve as trusted community messengers to increase confidence to get vaccinated, and a multi-media campaign with public service announcements, please click on toolkit here.

 The data confirms there is a need for strong action now to save more lives.
 Click here to find out the current statistics: https://covid19.ca.gov/.